viteo/STM32-BluePill-SCServo-library/README.md

 ## How to use

 - Add as submodule or clone into your project folder.
-- Configure in CubeMX (Cube configuration tool) USART as Half-Duplex (default servo baudrate is 1000000), enable USART Global Interrupt
+- Configure in CubeMX (Cube configuration tool) USART as Half-Duplex (default servo baudrate is 1000000), enable USART Global Interrupt, code generation LL.
 - In code:
-   - Put `USART_HD_IRQHandler()` in your USARTx interrupt routine
+   - Put `USART_HD_IRQHandler()` into USARTx interrupt routine
    - Call `USART_HD_PostInit()` after peripheral initialization
 - Use